davay42/starovdenis.com/content/cv/index.md

 **Interactive experience designer** @ Playtronica | Freelance | 2022-2024

-- Easy terms and nice remote work experience
+- Remote team work experience
 - MIDI enabled Tone.js music synthesizer and custom SVG visualization for TouchMe Experience
 - A Tone.js synthesizer and visualizer of musical notes played on a MIDI controller or a computer keyboard
 - Interactive user experience with multiple scenes and usage statistics